-Check "ves" or "no" for each question.
-Items for which "no" is checked indicate actions that should be taken in the
+Check "yes" or "no" for each question.
+Items for which "no" is checked indicate actions that should be taken in the future to improve your household insurance coverage.

-Yes No Can you locate your insurance policies, such as life, health, homeowner's or renter's, automotive, and disability?
-Do you know the type and amount of life insurance protection you have? s your life insurance coverage adequate to protect dependents and assets?
-Do you know the names of the beneficiaries and contingent beneficiaries of your life nsurance policies?
+res INO Can you locate your insurance policies, such as life, health, homeowner's or renter's, automotive, and disability?
+Do you know the type and amount of life insurance protection you have?
+Is your life insurance coverage adequate to protect dependents and assets?
+Do you know the names of the beneficiaries and contingent beneficiaries of your life insurance policies?
 Do you know the type of health insurance protection you have and the provisions of the policy?
-Do you have adequate disability insurance? s your automobile liability insurance sufficient? s your automobile adequately insured for collision, yet not overinsured?
+Do you have adequate disability insurance?
+Is your automobile liability insurance sufficient?
+Is your automobile adequately insured for collision, yet not overinsured?
 Are your home and personal property insured for today's replacement values?
 Do you know the limits in your homeowner's policy on loss of silver, furs, collectibles, computers, and stereo equipment?
 Have you appraised and insured valuables such as jewelry, silver, and collectibles?
-Have you made a personal property inventory? f you are not a homeowner, do you have renter's insurance that will cover your personal pelongings?
+Have you made a personal property inventory?
+If you are not a homeowner, do you have renter's insurance that will cover your personal belongings?
 Adapted from: Cude, Brenda.
 "Insurance Decisions."
-University of Illinois Cooperative Extension. © Board of Trustees o Jniversity of Illinois. of the
+University of Illinois Cooperative Extension. © Board of Trustees of the University of Illinois.

-EXERCISE
+EXERCISE II-3

 Insurance Evaluat ion and Goals

-Today's date / Review v in 6 months on/ /
+Today's date / Review / in 6 months on/////// /

-To help you evaluate insurance ing your current policies as the ·
+To help you evaluate insurance ing your current policies as the

-omeowner's Insurance
+lomeowner's Insurance

 Name of insurance agency Telephone

 Address

 Agent Name of compan y insuring your property

 Date of policy Annual premium \$ Policy number

-Type of policy: HO-1 ☐ HO-2 ☐ HO-3 ☐ Home business
+Type of policy: 🗌 HO-1 HO-2 HO-3 Home business

-☐ HO-4 (rente ers) 🗌 HO-6 (condomi nium) 🗌 HO-8 (older hor me)
+HO-4 (rente ers) 🗌 HO-6 (condomi nium) 🗌 HO-8 (older ho me)

 Estimated replacement value of your home: \$

-Estimated value of home's contents: \$
+Estimated value of home's cor ntents: \$

 Building is insured for: \$

 Contents are insured for: \$

-Is your home insured for at lea ast 80% of its replacement co ost: yes no
+Is your home insured for at lea ast 80% of its replacement co ost: 🗌 yes 🗌 no

-What is the deductible amour nt you must pay? \$
+What is the deductible amou nt you must pay? \$

 Medical coverage per person is: \$

-Check the type of insurance, a amount of coverage, and spe ecial riders or floaters.
+Check the type of insurance, a amount of coverage, and spe cial riders or floaters.

 Yes Amount Cost/year (\$/yr)

 full replacement value \$ \$

 actual cash value \$ \$

-☐ flood damage \$ \$
+flood damage \$ \$

-aearthquake damage \$ \$
+earthquake damage \$ \$

 loss of use limits \$ \$

 credit card protection \$ \$

 sewer backup \$ \$

 other riders \$ \$

-Insurance Evaluation and Goals (continued) S

-What are your insured dollar limits, by category, on the following:

-• money, gold, silver, coins, bank notes, medals \$

-• securities, deeds, manuscripts, stamps, valuable financial papers \$

-• watercraft and their trailers, furnishings, equipment, and outboard motors \$

-• trailers not used with watercraft \$

-• jewelry, precious and semiprecious stones, watches, and furs \$

-• silverware, silver plate, gold-ware, gold-plated ware, pewter-ware \$

-• guns and firearms \$

-• computers, special stereo equipment \$

-Disability Insurance

-I have disability insurance me.

-Name of company that insures me

-Yearly premium \$ Agent Telep

-Amount I would receive per month if unable to work \$

-Length of time I must wait before receiving benefits

-Can the policy be renewed? yes no Can it be canceled? yes no

-How is disability defined and what does it include? ·
+EXERCISE II-3 Insurance Evaluation and Goals (continued) What are your insured dollar limits, by category, on the following: • money, gold, silver, coins, bank notes, medals \$ • securities, deeds, manuscripts, stamps, valuable financial papers \$ • watercraft and their trailers, furnishings, equipment, and outboard motors \$ • trailers not used with watercraft \$ • jewelry, precious and semiprecious stones, watches, and furs \$ • silverware, silver plate, gold-ware, gold-plated ware, pewter-ware \$ • guns and firearms \$ • computers, special stereo equipment \$ Disability Insurance I have disability insurance I through my employer I purchased by r ne.
+Name of company that insures me Yearly premium \$ Agent Telep hone Amount I would receive per month if unable to work \$ Length of time I must wait before receiving benefits Can the policy be renewed? yes no Can it be canceled? yes no How is disability defined and what does it include?
 How long can I receive benefits?

-Health Insurance

-Health Insurance My health insurance is provided □ through my employer □ by me ☐ by spouse
+Health Insurance My health insurance is provided \Box through my employer \Box by me by spouse Monthly or yearly premium is \$ The amount of copayment for each is \$ for office visits, \$ for prescription drugs and/or a \$ annual deductible.

-☐ by spouse

-My health insurance is provided through my employer by me , ·

-My health insurance is provided , ·

-My health insurance is provided , ·